daveyloder/ACMNextJSWebsite/README.md

 # ACM Club Website

-Welcome to the official repository for the Association for Computing Machinery Club website Association for Computing Machinery at Temple University.
+Welcome to the official repository for the Association for Computing Machinery Club website at Temple University.
 This project is built using Next.js to provide a modern, performant, and easy-to-maintain website for our organization.

 ## Table of Contents